mbakr99/unsupervised-fault-discovery/README.md

 -  Detect faults
 -  Extract descriptive features
 -  Differentiate between faults
--  Find out which process variables relate the most to each discovered fault type
+-  Find out which process variables relate the most to each discovered fault type (fault localization)

 The proposed work is tested on the Tennessee Eastman Process (TEP).
 The full analysis is provided in this [Jupyter notebook](https://github.com/mbakr99/unsupervised-fault-discovery/blob/e5830f0c26041d850854d53189ec85d23f97779b/FCT_6.ipynb).
 This file provides a high-level description of the method.
 It also provides a discussion and interpretation of the results.